leungjch/namegen-markov-rnn/README.md

 ### Limitations

 - Often, the results are too short or too long.
 A simple workaround is to discard the results of the Markov chain generation until we get a desired length (e.g. more than 3 letters and less than 10 letters).
-- Because this is a simple character-based Markov chain, sometimes the results are too simple or not very good names (e.g. "sa" or "").
-Instead of using characters, we use chunks (e.g. "Pro" and "ject" from "project")
+- Because this is a simple character-based Markov chain, sometimes the results are too simple or not very good names (e.g. "sa" or "stattt").
+Instead of using characters, we could use chunks (e.g. "Pro" and "ject" from "project")

 ## Recurrent Neural Networks